 Conventional IVF is the combining of eggs and sperm in a test tube to allow spontaneous fertilization and the early development of an embryo.

-ICSI is the injection of a single sperm into an egg to achieve fertilization.
+ICSI involves injecting sperm into an egg to achieve fertilization.
 This technique can be used to overcome most forms of male infertility.

-PESA/TESA are procedures to obtain sperm either from the testicle itself or from the epididymus (storage organ for sperm).
+PESA and TESA are procedures to obtain sperm either from the testicle itself or from the epididymus (sperm storage organ).
 These procedures can be used to locate sperm where none is found in the ejaculate.

 Assisted Hatching is a technique that facilitates the development of the embryo and improves the process of implantation.
-In some cases the protective shell (zona pellucida) covering the early embryo fails to dissolve and the embryo cannot ‘hatch’ and develop to a stage where it is capable of implanting in the lining of the uterus.
+In some cases the protective shell (zona pellucida) covering the early embryo fails to dissolve, meaning that the embryo cannot ‘hatch’ and develop to a stage where it is capable of implanting in the lining of the uterus.
 In assisted hatching, the dissolution of the zona pellucida is assisted by the application of a special solution or laser.

-Oocyte Freezing for Non-Medical Reasons or ” social freezing ” Postponing pregnancy for non-medical reasons of personal preference can bring with it concerns about diminishing or lost fertility with increasing age, especially for women aged from 35 onwards.
-Freezing oocytes can facilitate the conservation of a woman’s fertility for future attempts at pregnancy.
+Social Freezing is freezing of eggs for non-medical reasons, like the personal preference of postponing pregnancy, which can bring with it concerns about diminishing or lost fertility with increasing age, especially for women aged from 35 onwards.
+In effect, freezing eggs conserves a woman’s fertility for future attempts at pregnancy.

-Oocyte Donation is the only ART option for women who are not able to produce their own eggs due to diminished ovarian function or the onset of early menopause can be treated using donated oocytes.
-The donor undergoes ovarian stimulation to produce oocytes that can be collected and used in IVF with the sperm of the male of the recipient couple.
-Only women under the age of 35 who have already had children are suitable to donate eggs resulting in a conception rate of slightly over 50 %.
-Donors are comprehensively screened and matched with a recipient couple, for things such as physical characteristics.
-Usually egg donation is anonymous, but in some cases a female relative may elect to be the egg donor.
-It is recommended that donors and recipients undergo counseling.
+is the only ART option for women who are not able to produce their own eggs due to diminished ovarian function or the onset of early menopause.
+The donor undergoes ovarian stimulation to produce eggs that can be collected and used in IVF with the sperm of the male of the recipient couple.
+Only women under the age of 35 who have already had children are suitable to donate eggs resulting in a conception rate of slightly over 50%.
+Donors are comprehensively screened and matched with a recipient couple, for things like physical characteristics and blood type.

 Recurrent Miscarriage and Repeated IVF Failure